emccorson/onsen-next-steps/README.md

 polyfill was needed.

 Nowadays, Custom Elements are [well supported][5] in modern browsers, so we should be able to remove the polyfill.
+It is important to remove the polyfill because in [some cases][10] it has prevented users from using Onsen UI with other Custom Element libraries.

 However, the polyfill allowed us to write code that is not allowed in the Custom Elements specification (and therefore not allowed by browsers), so it is not